Systemcluster/Carina/specification.md

 ### Matching and Branching

 Types can be matched with the symbol ['].
-The following function expects the literal type S64 or S32 as its argument.
+The following function expects the literal type (not a value of) S64 or S32 as its argument.

     m :: fn a: 'S64|'S32 => ...